cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 No a priori reason to expect that democracy will lead to good decisions.

 Individuals have little personally at stake and aren't experts.

+Alignment is naturally asymmetric, voting power should be as well.

 #### The costs of democracy